A Mudra is a symbolic hand positions used for spiritual development and wellbeing. Perhaps the best way to learn them is

 Guess what?
 This isn’t just a book.
 It’s a card set.

 Basically, with Mudras for Body, Mind and Spirit, Gertrud Hirschi gives you 62 different illustrated cards.
-The cards show you the hand gestures for you to copy.
+I found it easy to copy the hand gestures shown on the cards.

 On the back of the cards, you get details on the hand positions along with a meditation.

 My favourite exercise to do with this set is to shuffle the cards and randomly pick a mudra and meditation.
 I find that when I do this, I start practising mudras that I’ve not used in a while.

-This is the best mudra book if you’re looking for something a little fun and educational.
+This is the book for you if you’re looking for something fun and educational.

 4. The Healing Power of Mudras:

 The Healing Power of Mudras is a comprehensive guide to performing and using the hand gestures of yoga, Buddhism and Hinduism.
-It is especially good if you want to use mudras to heal.
+I recommend this one if you want to use mudras to heal.

 What makes this publication different to the rest is the fact that Rajendar Menen talks about how hand gestures have been used in martial arts, Indian Classical Dance, and other areas.
 This gives you a fascinating look into their history.

 I was most impressee by the section on how to combine mudras with colours and music for an enhanced experience.